 COPD Triggers to Avoid

-When diagnosed with chronic obstructive pulmonary disease (COPD), we are faced with many challengers.
-No matter what stage of COPD you’re at, it’s important to avoid triggers that may cause flare ups in symptoms.
+When diagnosed with chronic obstructive pulmonary disease (COPD), we are faced with many challenges.
+No matter what stage of COPD you’re at, it’s important to avoid triggers that may cause flare-ups in symptoms.
 However, before we can know how to avoid triggers, we have to know what our triggers are.

 What Are Triggers?